A look back at the golden age of sci-fi, the 1950‘s/early 60’s. Our subject today…

 Update: since the posting of this article they have re-released Gorgo on dvd and BluRay, completely restored, and with special features worthy of the films contribution to sci-fi/monster filmdom

 Amazingly, all three of these films were directed by Eugene Lourie.
 It is said that “Beast…” influenced Ishirō Honda into making “Godzilla” which in turn influenced the making of “Gorgo“.
 Naturally Godzilla/Gojira would fit quite well on this list, but I think a review of it would be redundant at this point in time.

 Both Pete Peterson and Ray Harryhausen worked with Willis O’Brien on Mighty Joe Young.
 Soon after Ray branched out on his own, while Peterson stayed with O’Brien as part of his production team.

 The Giant Claw

-Even a die-hard monster movie fan like myself can’t get through these films.
-Flawed, cartoon-ish monster designs and bad miniature modeling, make these films unwatchable.
+Even a die-hard monster movie fan like myself find it difficult to get through these films.
+Cartoon-ish monster designs and mediocre miniature modeling.
 There is just not enough monster action in either to make up for the poorly written story-lines.

 And, here’s some pics from the three featured films: